mjcumming/wiim/ISSUE_97_RESPONSE.md

 ## ❓ Issue #4: Integration Trying to Connect to Router IP (192.168.178.1)

-This might actually be expected behavior, but we need to confirm:
+This might actually be expected behavior, but I need to confirm:

 **Expected Behavior**: During SSDP discovery, the integration checks ALL UPnP devices on your network to see if they're LinkPlay/WiiM devices.
-This means we will make ONE validation call to every UPnP device, including routers (if they advertise UPnP services that match our SSDP filters).
+This means it will make ONE validation call to every UPnP device, including routers (if they advertise UPnP services that match our SSDP filters).

 **Questions**:
 1. **Is this just one call during initial discovery?** (This is expected - we check all UPnP devices)